-This species goes by the common name "Handsome Trig," with trig being the shortened name of the subfamily, and handsome coming from the Latin name—and ultimately from the insect's jaunty coloration.
+This species goes by the common name "Handsome Trig," with trig being the shortened name of the subfamily, and handsome coming from the Latin species name—and ultimately from the insect's jaunty coloration.

 The Handsome Trig has the interesting habit of agitating its prominent black mouthparts when disturbed.

 Look for Phyllopalpus pulchellus about one meter above the ground, on both herbaceous and woody plants.